Real-time screening against FATF country guidance

 The so-called FATF high-risk countries subject to a call for action (FATF "blacklist") are countries with strategic AML deficiencies unable or unwilling to address them - until 2006 they were called Non-Cooperative Countries and Territories.
 By contrast, the FATF countries under increased monitoring (FATF "grey" list) are actually working with the FATF to address those AML vulnerabilities.

-The FATF publishes changes in its list of high-risk countries three times a year following its plenary meeting.
+The FATF publishes changes in its list of jurisdictions under increased monitoring (here) three times a year following its plenary meeting.
 The FATF Plenary Meetings usually take place in February, June, and October each year.

 For the countries concerned, inclusion in a FATF list means increased control of their cross-border payment transactions, enhanced due diligence (EDD) by correspondent banks on incoming and outgoing payments and considerable delays in payment processing and settlement.